LinkTheDot/screen_printer/README.md

 #### Printing Position

-Another feature shown in the above example, the [`PrintingPosition`](crate::printer::PrintingPosition).
+Another feature shown in the above example is the `PrintingPosition`.

 This will print the grid in any of the 9 defined positions on the terminal.
 These are split by the X and Y axes: